 15. Watch a Movie in the Park

 Watching a movie in your local park with a picnic is peak Chicago summer.
 I have fond memories of meeting with friends and my husband and enjoying summer in the city together with a movie.
-Movies in the Park takes place in parks throughout the city and they range from kid movies to campy to classics.
-I have my eye on Raiders of the Lost Ark playing in Bartelme Park in the West Loop on June 16.
+Movies in the Park takes place in parks throughout the city, and they range from kid movies to campy to classics.

 16. Cruise with a View on an Architectural Boat Tour